Home Introduction Tour Options About Photographs Contact

 Day 5: Full day at the Wilson Boanical Garden and surroundings.

-Day 6: Return to Atenas and overnight stay at the Atenas Monte Real B&B or El Paraiso Verde Atenas B&B.
+Day 6: Return to Atenas and overnight stay at the El Paraiso Verde Atenas B&B or other location.

 Day 7: Departure.
 Transport to the Juan Santa Maria International Airport.
 If your destination is other than the Airport, an additional fee may apply.